Shirshakhtml/Content-Type/README.md

 ### Description

 This code works by Using [Python's Magic Library](https://pypi.org/project/python-magic/) to identify the File Type.
 The Magic Library in the code helps to identify the MIME(Media Type) type of the response content.
-Then the code matches the Reponse Headers with the identified Content-Type and gives the results.
+Then the code matches the Reponse Headers with the identified Content-Type and shows "Matched" or "Not Matched".
+If the Content-Type is incorrectly stated it will show "Not Matched".

 ### Prerequisites